vottri/CICD-pipeline-with-Jenkins/Deploy_a_sample_.NET_web_app_on_Windows_Server_using_Jenkins.md

 ![p16](https://raw.githubusercontent.com/vottri/CICD-pipeline-with-Jenkins/main/images1/p16.png)

-Access your website using registered domain name.
+Try access your website using the registered domain name.

 ![p17](https://raw.githubusercontent.com/vottri/CICD-pipeline-with-Jenkins/main/images1/p17.png)

+### Create and install certificate for your website

 Extract the downloaded win-acme.v2 zipped files

 ![acme0](https://raw.githubusercontent.com/vottri/CICD-pipeline-with-Jenkins/main/images1/acme0.png)

-Run wacs.exe (this requires administrator privileges).
+Run **wacs.exe** (this requires administrator privileges).

-Choose N in the main menu to create a new certificate with default settings.
+Choose **N** in the main menu to create a new certificate with default settings.

 Continue to answer the questions to determine the domain name that you want to include in the certificate.
 This can be derived from the bindings of an IIS site, or you can input them manually.